Ziyuan07/IMS/README.md

 In the project directory, you can run:

+### `npm install`

+It requires node package manager to run the installation for this app library.
+You can install NodeJS here: https://nodejs.org/en/

 ### `npm start`

-Runs the app in the development mode.\
+Once installation complete, you can runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\